mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 {% highlight OCaml %}
 	let ()
 {% endhighlight %}
 expects only unit.
-Functional paradigms are based on languages that generally do not mutate any state in a program.
+Obviously this is a side-effect and Functional paradigms are based on languages that generally do not mutate any state in a program.
 Read the next section.
 </li>
 </ol>